vvkumar2/csp-bot/README.md

-# CSP Automation
+# Cash Secured Puts Automation

 ## About
-This Cash Secured Put (CSP) trading bot is designed to automate the process of trading these contracts.
+This Cash Secured Put (CSP) trading bot is designed to automate the process of writing these contracts.
 The bot executes trades based on a predefined set of parameters and aims to generate income through the sale of put options.

-The primary objective of the bot is to identify suitable stock options to sell based on specific criteria such as bid price, expiration date, and percent change.
+The primary objective of the bot is to identify suitable stock options to sell based on specific criteria such as bid price, expiration date, and percent change in the underlying.
 It calculates the optimal quantity of options to sell based on the day of the week, bid price, and many more factors.
 The bot also includes functionality to manage trade quantities, track performance, and store trade data in a database.

 By automating the trading process, this bot eliminates the need for manual monitoring and decision-making, allowing traders to focus on other aspects of their investment strategy.